Hot Fudge Pie

 - Lightly flour your work surface.
 Roll out the dough into a circle about 1/8-inch thick.

 - Transfer the dough to a lightly greased 9-inch pie plate.
 Trim any excess dough from the edges.
 Crimp edges as desired.

 To make the filling:

 - Place half and half, butter, and chocolate in a microwave-safe bowl.
-Heat in microwave for 2 minutes or until butter has melted and chocolate melts when stirred.
+Heat in microwave for 2 minutes or until the butter has melted and the chocolate melts when stirred.
 Stir until smooth.

-- Whisk together sugar, cocoa powder, flour, and salt.
+- Whisk together the sugar, cocoa powder, flour, and salt.

-- Add eggs, egg yolks, liqueur, and chocolate mixture.
+- Add the eggs, egg yolks, liqueur, and chocolate mixture.
 Stir until well-combined and smooth.

-- Transfer filling to pie crust in pan.
+- Transfer the filling to the pie crust in the pan.

 - Bake 45 to 50 minutes, or until the center is set and the edges have begun to crack.

 - Cool 10 minutes before serving.